bhauman/lein-figwheel/sidecar/README.md

 ## Starting an autobuild

-The varios system control functions that are available in the CLJS repl are in the `figwheel-sidecar.system` namespace.
+The various system control functions that are available in the Figwheel CLJS REPL can be found in the `figwheel-sidecar.system` namespace.

 We can use the `figwheel-sidecar.system/start-autobuild` function to start autobuilding our ClojureScript.